-- a) The Mexico Beach Municipal Code states: - (1) Political signs shall be placed on private property with the permission of the property owner. - (2) Political signs may be placed back-to-back or single faced, but multiple signs for the same candidate must be at least ten (10) feet apart. - (3) Political signs shall not be posted in any public right-of-way, in any public park, or on any other public property. - (4) Political signs shall not exceed eight (8) square feet per sign face and shall not exceed five (5) feet in sign height measured from the aggregate grade where the sign is placed. - (5) All legally placed signs must be removed within ten (10) days after the advertised candidate or event is withdrawn, eliminated, elected or enacted. - (6) Political signs shall not be displayed prior to 90 days before the date of the election.
-If a primary or run off occurs, only candidates or issues advancing will be allowed to continue sign placement.
+- a) The Mexico Beach Municipal Code states: - 1) (Sec.
+5.03.05(H) of Mexico Beach FL Land Development Code) - Placement: Signs shall be placed on private property only and with the permission of the property owner.
+The signs may be placed back-to-back, or single face, but multiple signs of the same candidate shall not be placed within ten (10) feet of one another, regardless of size. - 3) Dimensions: Political signs shall not exceed eight (8) square feet per sign face and shall not exceed five (5) feet in sign height measured from the aggregate grade.

+- 4) Timelines for Placement: All political signs shall not be displayed prior to ninety (90) days before the date of any election and shall be removed within ten (10) days following the end of any election cycle.
+If a primary or run off exists, only candidates or issues advancing will be allowed to continue sign placement. - 5) For questions relating to Mexico Beach sign requirements, contact Mexico Beach Code Enforcement at (850) 340-3410